Ergodic Formalism for topological Attractors and historic behavior: Statement of mains results

 \subsection{Organization of the text}

-Section~\ref{SectionBaireErgodicity} is dedicated to the {\em Ergodic Formalism}, that is, results that are analogous to the ones that are valid in the context of ergodic invariant probabilities.
+Section~\ref{SectionBaireErgodicity} is dedicated to the {\em Ergodic Formalism}, which comprises results analogous to those valid in the context of ergodic invariant probability measures (see, for instance, Proposition~\ref{Propositionkjuytf9tfg76}).
 In this section we introduce the notion of {\em Baire ergodicity} and study its relation with transitivity and asymptotic transitivity.
-In this section we also present Proposition~\ref{Propositionkjuytf9tfg76}, providing a first example of the Ergodic Formalism.

-In Section~\ref{SectionAttractors} we relate Baire and $u$-Baire ergodicity with topological and statistical attractors.
-In this section we give some criterium for the existence of a finite Baire (or $u$-Baire) ergodic decomposition.
-The main result of this section is Theorem~\ref{TheoremFatErgodicAttractors}, of which Theorem~\ref{TheoremFatErgodicAttractorsMAIN} is a particular case.
+In Section~\ref{SectionAttractors}, we relate Baire and $u$-Baire ergodicity with topological and statistical attractors.
+In this section we provide some criteria for the existence of a finite Baire (or $u$-Baire) ergodic decomposition.

 In the last section, Section~\ref{SectionAplications}, we apply the results of the previous two sections to several examples of dynamical systems.
-In this section we also prove Theorem~\ref{TheoremUEorHB}, \ref{TheoremUEorHBinject} and \ref{TheoremFatErgodicAttractors2MAIN}.
+Additionally, we prove all the theorems stated above.

-\section{Topological \& Baire ergodicity}
+\section{Topological $\times$ Baire ergodicity}

 A {\bf\em Baire space} $X$ is a topological space with the property that the intersection of any given countable collection of open dense sets is a dense set.
 It is known that all complete metric spaces and all locally compact Hausdorff spaces are Baire spaces.
-A countable union of nowhere dense subsets of $X$ is said to be {\bf \em meager}; the complement of such a set contains a {\bf \em residual set}, i.e., a countable intersection of open and dense sets.
-If a set is not meager then it is called {\bf \em fat}.
-The meager and residual sets also are called, respectively, first and second category sets.
+As commented before, a countable union of nowhere dense subsets of $X$ is said to be {\bf\em meager}; the complement of such a set is called a {\bf \em residual set} and it contains a countable intersection of open and dense sets.
+If a set is not meager then it is called {\bf \em fat} $($\footnote{ The meager and fat sets also are called, respectively, first and second category sets.}$)$.
+A set $V$ {\bf\em is residual in a set $U$} when $U\setminus V$ is a meager set.

-A set $A\subset X$, where $X$ is a topological space, is called a {\bf \em Baire set} if there is an open set $U$ such that $A\triangle U:=(A\setminus U)\cup(U\setminus A)$ is a meager set, that is, if $A$ is equal to an open set modulo meager sets.
-A Baire set is also called {\bf \em an almost open set} or a set with the {\bf \em Baire property} ({\bf BP}).
-Hence, a Baire set $A\subset X$ is fat if and only if there exists a nonempty open set $U\subset X$ such that $A=U$ modulo a meager set.
+A subset $A\subset X$ of a topological space $X$ is said to have the {\bf\em Baire property} if there is an open set $U$ such that $A\triangle U$ is a meager set, i.e., $A\sim U$.
+A set with the Baire property is also called {\bf \em an almost open set}.
+Hence, a set $A\subset X$ with the Baire property is fat if and only if $A\sim U$ for some nonempty open set $U\subset X$.